-Karengo, is closely related to Japanese nori and Welsh laver.
+Karengo, is closely related to Japanese nori, and Welsh laver.
 Nori is the most consumed seaweed in the world.
 It is eaten many different ways according to traditions: toasted sheets for sushi in Asia, or thick boiled paste for laver bread in Wales.
-The native seaweed from NZ is harvested in NZ between July & September and is a delicacy to Maori who use it in their traditional fare.
-One of the ways Maori people have used it, is boiled with butter and used it as a spread on bread.
+Karengo seaweed is native to New Zealand and can be harvested in between July & September.
+It is considered a delicacy to Maori, who use it in their traditional meals, often boiling it with butter and using it as a spread on bread.

 - a delicate vegetable garnish for fish, seafood & root vegetables

 - a moorish snack when roasted gently with nuts & seeds

 - a colourful herb or seasoning for vegetable bakes, salads, omelettes & dips, fish/meat/vegetables, sauces, smoothies & dressings

 Karengo is a great seaweed to consume a small amount of, everyday; containing nearly 30% protein, and a large amount of its weight consisting of minerals, it will keep your body mineralised & well nourished.